 Checkout Step 2: Set Shipping and Billing Addresses

-The second step of the checkout flow is to ask the customer for their address.
 A cart has shipping and billing addresses that customers need to set.
+You can either:

 This guide shows you how to implement both approaches.
 You can choose either or combine them, based on your use case.